kalbert45/kalbert45.github.io/Pelican/content/articles/welcome.md

 >"This is trash."

 Damn.
 Another game I'm not proud of.
 Woe is I. I am so full of woe.
-This doesn't feel great...
-I can do better than this.
+Am I doing something wrong, or is this simply a creator's curse?
+Either way, a bit frustrating...
+I can't help but feel I can make something better.

 Looking back, development was a hot mess.
 I swapped my ideas around so often, so frivolously, and so spontaneously that it's honestly a miracle that I managed to finish.
 I'd prefer not to repeat this.
 In the days after completing